 Most complications after a chemical peel happen when post-treatment instructions are

 not followed correctly.
-Be careful to follow all instructions given to you by your
+Be careful to follow all instructions from your healthcare

-health care provider.
-A chemical peel is most commonly performed for cosmetic reasons
+provider.
+A chemical peel is most often done for cosmetic reasons to improve appearance

-to enhance appearance and self-confidence and may be performed with a facelift or
+and self-confidence.
+It may be done with a facelift or other cosmetic procedures.

 What substances are used for chemical peels?

-The precise formula used may be adjusted for each patient.
+formula used may be adjusted for each person.

 skin.
-AHA peels may be used to accomplish the following:
+AHA peels may be used to do the following:

 AHA peels may cause the following:

-Generally, no anesthesia is needed for AHA peels since they cause only a slight stinging
+Generally, no anesthesia is needed for AHA peels.
+That’s because they cause only a

-Protecting skin from the sun is important following AHA peels:
+Protecting your skin from the sun is important following AHA peels.

-Trichloroacetic acid (TCA).
-TCA can be used in many concentrations and is used to
+TCA is used for stronger peels.
+It can be used in many concentrations and is used

-TCA can be used on the neck or other body areas, and may need pretreatment with Retin-A
+TCA can be used on the neck or other body areas.
+It may need pretreatment with tretinoin

 or AHA creams.
-This procedure is preferable for darker-skinned patients.
+This procedure is preferable for people with darker skin.

 Anesthesia is not usually required for TCA peels because the chemical solution acts

-help the patient relax.
-Two or more TCA peels may be needed over several months to
+and during the procedure.
+Two or more TCA peels may be needed over several months

-obtain the desired result, although mild TCA peels may be repeated more often.
+to get the desired result.
+But mild TCA peels may be done more often.
+The results

-The results of a TCA peel are usually less dramatic than a phenol peel and they don't
+of a TCA peel are usually less dramatic than a phenol peel and they don't last as

-also may produce some unintended color changes in the skin.
+may cause some unintended color changes in your skin.

-Phenol.
 Phenol is the strongest of the chemical solutions and produces a deep peel.
+A phenol

 Correct blotches caused by sun exposure, birth control pills, or aging